dherrera1911/dherrera1911.github.io/_teaching/2021-spring-aabc.md

 ---
 title: "Basic Machine Learning for Scientists"
 collection: teaching
-type: "Graduate course"
+type: "Graduate"
 permalink: /teaching/2021-spring-aabc
 venue: "Faculty of Engineering, Universidad de la Republica"
 date: 2021-11-01
 location: "Montevideo, Uruguay"
 ---

-(2021 ) 7-week course of machine learning for scientists
-without an engineering background.
-I was a teaching assistant in the first edition, responsible for designing the notebooks for the practical classes
+**2021.** I was a teaching assistant in the first edition of a 7-week course of Machine Learning aimed at scientists and graduate students without an engineering background.
+I was responsible, together with the other TA, for designing the notebooks for the practical classes
 ([link to notebooks](https://github.com/dherrera1911/talleres_aabc)),
 and to teach those classes.
 [Course website](https://eva.fing.edu.uy/course/view.php?id=1529)